physicsgtx/Finger_open_Close/README.md

 https://user-images.githubusercontent.com/60617282/221154345-97b81fae-d8de-42b2-99f2-4e79512812fb.mp4

-Here is the ouput of version 2
+Here is the ouput of version 2( will upload it soon....)